ConceptualBlending/monster_render_system/README.md

 }
 ```
 ### One markup file
-The following file (*Examples/MonsterMarkup/markup2.json*) shows how to describe a human individual and shows Medusa's output below.
+The following file (*Examples/MonsterMarkup/markup2.json*) shows how to describe a human individual and displays Medusa's output below.
 ```
 {
   "Definitions": [